navin-neu/CuePointGrooveMachine/readme.md

 Initially the effect-intensity was modulated by key-velocity, but I found this was a bit too hard to control precisely and became distracting while playing.
 Nicer sounding effects and tighter controls for them may be a possible direction for my MUMT 307 project.

--  Because the cue-points change the playback position instantaneousl some drum loops will have have an audible click on cue-point change.
+-  Because the cue-points change the playback position instantaneously some drum loops will have an audible click on cue-point change.
 I attempted to remedy this with a `line~` object that would ramp from 0 to 1 in a few ms whenever a new cuepoint was activated.
 While this would work if the ramp-time was high enough, it also resulted in a loss of transients in the drum hits that were lined up with the cue point.
 As a result, I decided against the ramp time.
 Clicks are avoidable if the loop is dry and tightly timed.

 I hope you enjoy messing about and mangling some drums with this tool!